ibell63/lists/README.md

 <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/w/ibell63/lists"> <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/m/ibell63/lists"> <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/y/ibell63/lists"> <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/t/ibell63/lists">

+# Lists contains various domain and IP threat intelligence lists with various logic, aggregation, and filtration applied to them.
+For the time being, this repo is largely unstructured and has a mixture of stale and current data relating to several different projects.
+I will write more detailed information in this readme and format it better at a later date.

+# At this point, this repo is not really intended for the use of anyone but myself, but anyone that wants to use it may do so.
+The lists may or may not be updated over time and no guarantees or assertions are made about the quality of the data or fitness for any purpose.

+# Update 1-09-2026: This repository should be considered pre-production because the daily aggregated feeds will not be fully populated until at least April 2026.
+Please keep in mind until then that the longer aggergation periods only reflect data that has been collected.
+Look at the earliest file in the raw subfolder for that feed to see when the data starts.
+The earliest collection dates are in January 2026.
-# Update 1-07-2026 The previously manually updated lists in this repo are not updated anymore but I am using github actions in this repo to generate and aggregate various threat intelligence lists.
+# Update 1-07-2026: The previously manually updated lists in this repo are not updated anymore but I am using github actions in this repo to generate and aggregate various threat intelligence lists.
 The old, inactive lists will be deleted, soon.

+# Below are old (pre-2026) updates relating to data that will soon be removed.
+Any files in this repository from before 2026 will eventually be removed, please do not link to them.
-# Update 8-16-2024 I do not update these lists anymore because I do not use them anymore.
+# Update 8-16-2024: I do not update these lists anymore because I do not use them anymore.
 # Update 2-25-2023: The list called "paranoid" is no longer that.
 It's now used on a device that is to have normal blocking.
 For a more paranoid list, use the generic filter.list, instead.

-# Lists contains various domain and IP black / white lists.
-I also used to maintain a rolling set of the last 10 days of registered domains, however I have discontinued that and those lists will now have one placeholder domain.
-The work involved well outweighed the benefit in my opinion.

-# At this point, this repo is not really intended for the use of anyone but myself, but anyone that wants to use it may do so.
-The lists may or may not be updated over time.